Theater chain AMC warns that it's running out cash

 Aside from a drop in attendance, AMC and others blame their woes on this year's most anticipated movies being delayed or released outside of theaters.

 The live-action version of Disney's "Mulan," horror film "Antebellum" and mystery movie "The Invisible Man" were all set for theater releases but eventually released on streaming services such as Disney+ or Apple TV.
-Meanwhile, release dates for Marvel Studio's "Black Widow," Warner Brothers' "Wonder Woman 1984" and the latest James Bond film,"No Time To Die," have all been pushed to 2021.
+Meanwhile, release dates for Marvel Studio's "Black Widow," and the latest James Bond film,"No Time To Die," have all been pushed to 2021.